paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 #### References in Text
 [Section 1303 of this title](./chapter-004-tariff-act-of-1930.md#section-1303), referred to in subsec. (d), is defined in [section 1677(26) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1677/26&num=0&edition=prelim) to mean section 1330 as in effect on the day before Jan.
 1, 1995.

 The North American Free Trade Agreement Implementation Act, referred to in subsec. (g)(4)(A), is Pub.
 L. 103–182, Dec.
 8, 1993, 107 Stat.
-2057, as amended.
+2057.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3301 of this title](./chapter-021-north-american-free-trade.md#section-3301) and Tables.

 The United States-Canada Free-Trade Agreement Implementation Act of 1988, referred to in subsec. (g)(4)(A), is Pub.
 L. 100–449, Sept.
 28, 1988, 102 Stat.
 1851, which is set out as a note under [section 2112 of this title](./chapter-012-trade-act-of-1974.md#section-2112).
 For complete classification of this Act to the Code, see Tables.